Wilberforce (NSW)

 Wilberforce features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 80.9% of all households, including 42.2% couples with children, 28.2% couples without children, and 9.9% single parent families.
-Non-family households account for 19.1%, with lone person households at 16.9% and group households making up 2.3%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+Family households account for 80.9% of all households, including 42.2% couples with children, 28.2% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 19.1%, with lone person households at 16.9% and group households comprising 2.3%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households